-Commanders trade for Carson Wentz altered draft plans — at least, for first round
+Commanders’ trade for Carson Wentz altered draft plans — for first round, at least

 O-line competition

-Rivera sold the offensive line’s play last season as one of Washington’s top selling points.
-But after losing both starting guards — Brandon Scherff signed with Jacksonville and Flowers was cut — the team’s interior will look fairly new.
-Andrew Norwell, who played for Rivera and O-line coach John Matsko in Carolina, was signed to start at left guard, leaving the right side open.
+Rivera pitched the offensive line’s play last season as one of Washington’s top selling points.
+But after losing both starting guards — Brandon Scherff signed with Jacksonville, and Flowers was cut — the line’s interior will look new.

+Andrew Norwell, who played for Rivera and offensive line coach John Matsko in Carolina, was signed to start at left guard, leaving the right side open.
 Wes Schweitzer has the most experience at guard, but Rivera said the job will be up for grabs.

-“Just know that it will be a very competitive position,” he said.
+“It will be a very competitive position,” he said.
 “Wes will have every opportunity to be that guy, but it’s going to be very competitive.”

-Rivera said that Saahdiq Charles “will be in that conversation.”
-Charles was used at both guard and tackle the last two seasons, but the former fourth-round pick has struggled to stay healthy.
+Rivera said Saahdiq Charles “will be in that conversation.”
+Charles was used at guard and tackle the past two seasons, but the 2020 fourth-round pick has struggled to stay healthy.

 “Guys grow out of that because they learn how to prepare, they learn how to warm up and get themselves ready to go,” Rivera said.
-“We’re gonna see how that goes.”
+“We’re going to see how that goes.”

 New athletic trainers

-The Commanders are still in need of an active head athletic trainer, but maybe not much longer.
+The Commanders are still in need of an active head athletic trainer but maybe not for much longer.

 “I anticipate in the next couple weeks having our head trainer ready to go and having that room complete,” Rivera said.

-Head athletic trainer Ryan Vermillion and one of his assistants, Doug Quon, were placed on administrative leave last October because of an investigation by the U.S. Drug Enforcement Administration.
-Last season, the team relied on former Capitals athletic trainer Greg Smith, former Washington athletic trainer Bubba Tyer and a group of summer interns to assist the team’s current staff for the remainder of the season.
+Head athletic trainer Ryan Vermillion and one of his assistants, Doug Quon, were placed on administrative leave in October amid an investigation by the Drug Enforcement Administration.
+The team relied on former Capitals trainer Greg Smith, ex-Washington trainer Bubba Tyer and a group of summer interns to assist the team’s staff for the rest of the season.

 Chief medical officer Anthony Casolaro and head team physician Chris Annunziata are heavily involved in the process, which has included interviews with multiple candidates for the head athletic trainer job over the past couple of months.
-The team will also hire an assistant athletic trainer, Rivera said.
+The team also will hire an assistant athletic trainer, Rivera said.